ping-pub/faucet/README.md

  visit http://localhost:80

- 80 is default, you edit it in the config.json
+ 80 is default, you can edit it in the config.json